 One last note- Issuing credit card is completely at discretion of the credit card company (in this case- Mitsui Sumitomo) so you might get rejected even after following everything.
 However, I hope you get it.
 So best of luck.

 Although I understand that everybody who comes to Japan knows about this but still I am writing this piece only for the sake of completion and continuity.
 So basically once you have settled at your place of residence you need to notify the ward office of your residential area about your address and get your address stamped at the back of your residence card.
-Its a very simple procedure that takes hardly 30 minutes.
-For those living in or around Nagoya University (NU), you need to go to the “Chikusa ward office”.
+It’s a very simple procedure that takes hardly 30 minutes.
+For those living in or around Nagoya University (NU), you need to go to the “Chikusa ward office” or “Showa ward office”.
+Students and researchers living in “International Residence Higashiyama” need to go to the Chikusa ward office and following are the instructions to go there.

 Chikusa ward office is about 2.8 km from NU.